envoi-io/envoi-dolby-hybrik-sdk-js/README.md

-# Envoi - Hybrik SDK
+# Envoi - Dolby Hybrik SDK

-This project is a Javascript SDK for the [Hybrik API](https://docs.hybrik.com/api/v1/HybrikAPI.html?#getting-started).
+This project is a Javascript SDK for the [Dolby Hybrik API](https://docs.hybrik.com/api/v1/HybrikAPI.html?#getting-started).
-It provides methods and examples for interacting with the Hybrik API using Node.js 20.
+It provides methods and examples for interacting with the Dolby Hybrik API.

 Envoi is a cloud platform that automates creating, managing, and distributing 24x7, live free ad-supported streaming television "FAST", Subscription or Pay-Per-View OTT (internet delivered) channels.